zircleUI/github-trending-plus/README.md

 - Most popular languages tracked.
 - No login required.

-## Status: 🌱 Alpha
+## Status: 🌱 Beta R.C
 Many things could change before reach beta status.
-If you want to try it just clone this repo.
+If you want to try it just clone this repo or **check out the live version** at https://github-trending-plus.now.sh

 ## Credits
 This project is based on this awesome API https://github.com/huchenme/github-trending-api